feihong/asyncio-tasks-talk/talk.md

 ```

 ^ `WebSocketWriter` is a very small convenience class that makes it easy to send JSON-encoded data through a websocket.

+^ The `app.register_special_static_route()` method causes static files to be served from the current working directory.
+But when it encounters special files with certain extensions (.plim, .stylus, .pyj), it will compile them before serving them.

 ---
 # The web socket request handler